Ignore Trump; Insys Will Stabilize

 Single-digit price increases should help offset the decline in Subsys until Insys can get it growing again with new indications.
 Also, Insys's near-term pipeline should bring the company back into super growth.
 When this occurs, we may see a significant rise in the stock price.

 Insys's marijuana drug is already approved, and it should begin to impact the bottom line later this year.
-The company's phase 3 drugs will show an impact in 2018 and onward.
+The company's Phase 3 drugs will show an impact in 2018 and onward.
 I expect revenue to have stabilized by the end of this year.
 This firm offers risk-tolerant investors a way to bet on the marijuana industry through an already established, revenue generating firm.

 The headline risk and other problems should be seen as buying opportunities.